juanmadev5/tjm_business_platform_core/README.md

     Then put the Project ID and API Key on `SUPABASE_URL` and `SUPABASE_KEY` respective.

+## Platform roles

+`admin` have full platform control.

+`user` only have access to create, edit, delete reports and clients.

+`accountant` only have access to view business state and reguster purchases.

 ## Customize the platform for your business

-You can go to `tjm_business_platform_frontend/lib/core/app_settings.dart` and change the app name by your own business name or change the number format.
+You can go to `tjm_business_platform_frontend/lib/core/app_settings.dart` and change the app name by your own business name, change the number format or even app pallet colors.
+Get a custom one from [Material Theme Builder](https://material-foundation.github.io/material-theme-builder/)

 Also you can go to `tjm_business_platform_frontend/assets/` and change the app icon and the businnes logo.
 If you change the app's icon, ensure to run `dart run flutter_launcher_icons -f flutter_launcher_icons.yaml` and then compile the app.